Tips for starting a new job

 Don’t rush to make friends

 Be slow to judge.
 That seemingly rude person could just be shy while that sweet, helpful person might not be.
 Avoid cliques, sharing confidences, commenting on co-workers.
 Take your time getting to know people.
-If there are after hours drinks, go along and try to get to make connections outside your immediate team.
+If there are after hours social activities, try to go along and try to make connections outside your immediate team.
 Lots of people are able to help you do your job - the receptionist, IT help desk, boss’ PA to name a few.

 Finding the right performance balance